The world’s biggest machine needs a major upgrade.

 Where Most of the Money is Going

-According to the Department of Energy report, the Southeast, Plains, Midwest, and Texas will need the most new transmission lines.
+According to the Department of Energy report, the Southeast, Plains, Midwest, and Texas will need the newest transmission.

 Texas and the Southeast are parts of the country that are gaining the most population.
 So demand is increasing rapidly.